 The Actual Test

 Your technologist will help you onto the CT table, and when you are ready, the table will slide into the ring of the scanner.
 Your technologist will conduct the test from an adjacent room.
 You will be able to speak to your technologist through the patient intercom system during the entire exam.

 Scheduling Your CT Scan

 Park Plaza Hospital’s Centralized Scheduling Department will schedule your appointment and obtain any necessary pre-authorizations.
 They will also let you know about any financial obligations for which you may be responsible.
 The Centralized Scheduling department is available to schedule your CT Scan Monday - Friday from 7:30am - 5:00pm.
-The Centralized Scheduling department phone number is 713-527-3500.
+To schedule your appointment please call (713) 285-1890.

 Your physician or our technologist will be happy to answer any questions you may have concerning your test.

 The main number for the Radiology Department is (713) 285-1890.